 In this section users can modify the header type by choosing between a normal (example) or a transparent header (example), the transparent header layout essentially overlaps the Page Title section (if enabled) or the first few elements of the content to create layouts ideal for landing page hero sections/sliders.
 The header type can be overridden in each post/page/custom post type individually if needed.
 The header can be also made fullwidth, which means it won’t be restricted to the width set earlier but will span the entire viewport.

 There are four available layouts for the menu/logo group.
 The menu can be to the left, right of the logo, centered (below the logo) or split to two separate menus with the logo between them (in this case you will need to set menu items for both the main menu left and main menu right under Customize > Menus > Menu Locations).
-The sticky menu option can be enabled here and finally users can choose the a viewport width below which the mobile menu will be displayed.
+The sticky menu option can be enabled here, you can also choose to make the mobile menu slide in from the left instead of slowly fading in, and finally users can choose the viewport width below which the mobile menu will be displayed.

 Side Header Layout